pypa/packaging.python.org/source/tutorials/packaging-projects.rst

    installing dependencies when using TestPyPI.

 You can test that it was installed correctly by importing the package.
-Run the Python interpreter (make sure you're still in your virtualenv):
+Make sure you're still in your virtual environment, then run Python:

 .. tab:: Unix/macOS

     .. code-block:: bash

         python3

 .. tab:: Windows

     .. code-block:: bash

         py

 and import the package: